argonne-lcf/ai-testbed-userdocs/docs/sambanova/Job-Queuing-and-Submission.md

 SambaNova uses Slurm for job submission and queueing.
 Below are some of the important commands for using Slurm.
 For more information refer to [Slurm Documentation](https://slurm.schedmd.com/).

-Note: Run the python scripts using srun or sbatch, to ensure that concurrent jobs do not interfere with each other.
+**NOTE: Run the python scripts using srun or sbatch, to ensure that concurrent jobs do not interfere with each other.**

+**NOTE: sm-01 and sm-02 each have a separate scheduler.
+If you have already ssh'd into one of those nodes, you are all set.**

 ## srun